https://the-bare-foot-affiliate.com/

 Looks Salty There is a salt mine not far from here.

-In the past Riohacha was a place where it was easy to find pearls in the harbour, the city was a magnet for English pirates (Sir Francis Drake being the most famous ), who would raid the place looking for Pearls and Gold.
+In the past Riohacha had a reputation as a place where Pearls were easily found in the Harbour.
+It became a magnet for English and French pirates (Sir Francis Drake being the most famous ), who would raid the place looking for Pearls and Gold.

-Above Riohaca the landscape becomes almost desert like.
+Above Riohaca the landscape becomes almost desert like, inhabited by goats (and a few people).

 You are off the main tourist track.